Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-form-handling/react-form-handling.md

   - form
 ---

-In the [first part of the React tutorial for beginners](/react-tutorial-for-beginners/ "react tutorial"), we covered some of the basics of React; set up React working environment and started writing our Todos application.
+In the previous section, we covered some of the basics of React; set up React working environment and started writing our Todos application.

 <PostSeriesLink
 label="This React tutorial is part 2 of 6 in the React for beginners series." datas={[
   {
     prefix: "Part 1",
     label: "React Tutorial: The Beginner's Guide to Learning React in 2020",
     url: "/react-tutorial-for-beginners/"
   },
   {
     prefix: "Part 3",
     label: "How to implement CSS in Reactjs App",
     url: "/css-in-reactjs-app/"
   },
   {
     prefix: "Part 4",
     label: "Deploying React App to GitHub Pages",
     url: "/deploying-react-app-to-github-pages/"
   },
   {
     prefix: "Part 5",
     label: "Making HTTP Request in React and understanding the lifecycle methods",
     url: "/react-http-request-and-lifecycle-methods/"
   },
   {
     prefix: "Part 6",
     label: "The Practical Guide to Learning Hooks for Beginners",
     url: "/react-hooks-tutorial/"
   },
 ]}
 />

-Now, in this part, we will take a look at integrating form in our React app, you will also get to know how to raise and handle events in React.
+Now, in this part, we will take a look at integrating form in our React app.
+Also, you will get to know how to raise and handle events in React.

 But before you go ahead, I will advise you to take a look at [how to handle form inputs fields in React](/simple-guide-to-react-form/ "react form").
 There, you will learn how the common input types such as checkbox, text, textarea, select input, radio and range work in React.

-Once you know the basics of the React form inputs, let’s move on.
+Once you understand the basics of the React form inputs, then, let’s move on.

 Here is the current status of our app: